PranabZz/Rainchat/README.md

 2.Import the <b> rainchat.sql </b> file into your MySQL database using phpMyAdmin or any other MySQL client.

-3.Update the database configuration in the config.php file with your MySQL database details.
+3.Update the database configuration in the <b> connection.php </b> file with your MySQL database details.

 4.Start the application by running the index.php file in your web server or run